 Food is a passionate issue for many people, and some foods are certainly controversial.
-Barbecue, for instance, is a highly inflammatory subject, but almost any food can become a flash point; I was once involved in a heated discussion about how to make the perfect grilled cheese sandwich (Do you use mayonnaise?
+Barbecue, for instance, is a highly inflammatory subject, but almost any food can become a flash point; I was once involved in a knock-down-drag out about how to make the perfect grilled cheese sandwich (Do you use mayonnaise?
 I don’t…).

 Arguments over foods range from the sublime to the ridiculous, but unless you’re one of those self-styled and overly-promoted griddle Napoleons or oven Antoinettes you can get your fill of almost everywhere—or just an all-around jerk yourself—talks about foods and cooking tend to be cordial, albeit with the a measure of peppering.
 People who enjoy food and cooking are gregarious, open, and giving, and their activities revolve around food.

 The best meals are home-cooked, and home itself must be one of the warmest words in the English language.
 Home entails more than place; the word implies security, comfort, congeniality and much, much more.
 Here in the South, the word has become infused with almost mystical implications, evoking a sort of paradise, and lost like all others.
 When we talk about home cooking, we’re talking about foods with a voice in the family and in the community, a cuisine that sings of time and place, a balm for the mind, a madeleine for memory.
 Foods without history and bereft of geography are just plain bad.